DavidGhedini/JRI-Docs/docs/wizard.rst

 Wizard
 ************

-Once the module is installed, the Wizrd is used to configure the components.
+Once the module is installed, the Wizard is used to configure the components.

 Go to Servers > JRI Publisher:

 .. image:: _static/3.png

-The main Wizard screen will then display each step.
+The main Wizard screen will a link for completing each step.

 While most steps are self-explanatory, we will cover Tomcat, JDK, and JRI selection below:

+**Install Java/JDK:**

 .. image:: _static/4-java.png